Signal Processing on the Permutahedron: Tight Spectral Frames for Ranked Data Analysis: Related Work

 Despite these nice mathematical properties, the permutahedron is the more appropriate domain on which to develop new techniques for analyzing the structure of most ranked data sets, due to the different notions of distance the two underlying graphs capture \cite{kondor2010ranking}.
 The structure of $\Upgamma_n$ captures an appropriate notion of distance between the permutations in applications such as multi-object tracking, where, e.g., the object trajectories (slots) are continuously visible on radar or camera, but the object identities (candidates) associated with each trajectory are only revealed at certain time instances (e.g., pilot reports by radio, observations captured by a security camera) \cite{kondor2007multi}.
 In this situation, there is not necessarily a physically-meaningful linear order to the trajectories (slots), and therefore it may be likely that objects jump from one trajectory to a crossing trajectory whose label is not adjacent or even similar.
 This information is typically captured by a corresponding noise model (e.g., \cite[Sec.
 3.1]{kondor2007multi}).
 However, in most ranked data applications, the ranking positions represent a linear ordering, and therefore permutations that swap the candidates in the first and last ranking positions, e.g., are not close from a voter's viewpoint.
 To illustrate this with a specific example, 1234 and 4231 are adjacent in the Cayley graph of Fig. \ref{Fig:all_transp_network}, but they are far apart from a voter's perspective and they are far apart in the permutahedron $\PP_4$, whereas 1234 and 2134 are adjacent in both graphs.
 Kondor \cite[Sec.
-3]{kondor2010ranking} distinguishes these cases in terms of invariance, with our notion being
+3]{kondor2010ranking} distinguishes these cases in terms of invariance, with our notion being only right-invariant and the other notion being bi-invariant (right-invariant and left-invariant).
+As shown in Fig. \ref{Fig:same_iso_gft}, the graph structures induced by these two different distance metrics (generating sets) yield different notions of signal smoothness, as captured by the respective graph Fourier transforms.
+To summarize the key takeaways, when we choose an underlying graph data domain, we are defining a notion of distance between permutations; and the distance induced by the permutahedron structure is most appropriate in ranking applications where permutations should be considered closest if the candidate swap occurs across neighboring ranking slots.